NGeorgescu/ProjectEulerOneLiners/README.md

     [i+[j//2 for j in i] for i in [[1,2,3]]][0]

-In the latter case, you get exactly one iteration, i = [1,2,3], and run a list comprehension, and then out of that comprehension you get a one-item list, which you then return the zeroth index of.
+In the latter case, you get exactly one iteration of the outer loop, i = [1,2,3], and run a list comprehension, and then out of that comprehension you get a one-item list, which you then return the zeroth index of.
 So it's almost like setting a variable i.

 ### iterable modifiers